willowmck/solo-poc-base-gitops/README.md

 ```
 $ ../../wait-for-rollout.sh deployment istio-operator istio-operator 10
 Waiting 10 seconds for deployment istio-operator to come up.
+Error from server (NotFound): namespaces "istio-operator" not found
 Waiting 20 seconds for deployment istio-operator to come up.
+Error from server (NotFound): namespaces "istio-operator" not found
+Waiting 30 seconds for deployment istio-operator to come up.
 <...>
+Waiting for deployment "istio-operator" rollout to finish: 0 of 1 updated replicas are available...
 deployment "istio-operator" successfully rolled out
 ```